canonical/k8s-snap/docs/src/_parts/cis/node.md

 Remediation:

-If using a Kubelet config file, edit the file to set `tlsCertFile` to the location of the certificate file to use to identify this Kubelet, and `tlsPrivateKeyFile` to the location of the corresponding private key file.
-If using command line arguments, edit the kubelet service file /etc/systemd/system/snap.k8s.kubelet.service on each worker node and set the below parameters in KUBELET_CERTIFICATE_ARGS variable.
+Edit the kubelet service file /var/snap/k8s/common/args/kubelet on each worker node and set the below arguments:
 --tls-cert-file=<path/to/tls-certificate-file>
 --tls-private-key-file=<path/to/tls-key-file>
-Based on your system, restart the kubelet service.
-For example, systemctl daemon-reload systemctl restart kubelet.service
+Restart the kubelet service.
+For example, snap restart k8s.kubelet

 #### Control 4.2.11